 With Allied armies nearing their borders on the east and west and suffering losses of men and material at irreplaceable rates, the Germans were desperate.
 Their generals saw a possible way out – if they could punch through the American lines in the Ardennes, seize bridges over the Meuse, and then capture the port of Antwerp, they might be able to negotiate a deal with the British and Americans that would allow turning their full attention to the Soviets in the east.

 The plan to capture Antwerp had a slim chance to succeed at least temporarily.
 Whether the Germans could have negotiated the kind of deal they wanted is another matter.
-And if the attack failed, the resources needed to defend Germany would be all but exhausted.
+However if the attack failed, the resources needed to defend Germany would be nearly exhausted.

 The tour began when I met Henri Mignon at 09:00 in McAuliffe Square in Bastogne.
 The square is named for Brigadier General Anthony McAuliffe, the commander of the 101st Airborne Division during the battle.
 McAuliffe was the division’s second in command.
 As further evidence of how unprepared the Americans were, Major General Taylor, the division commander, was stateside for the holidays.

 From McAuliffe Square we drove a short distance to a medieval church in town that was damaged in the battle and then to the Mardasson Memorial on the edge of town.